 Note

 Flow is a YAML-driven task runner and workflow automation tool designed around composable executables, built-in secret management, and cross-project automation.
-This document covers the technical architecture and implementation details.
+This document covers the core architectural decisions and how the pieces fit together.

 Design Philosophy